Fanconi anemia: Bone marrow failure

 A recent report by Zhang et al. investigates the mechanism of bone marrow failure in FANCC-/- cells.
 They hypothesize and successfully demonstrate that continuous cycles of hypoxia-reoxygenation, such as those seen by haemopoietic and progenitor cells as they migrate between hyperoxic blood and hypoxic marrow tissues, leads to premature cellular senescence and therefore inhibition of haemopoietic function.
-Senescence, together with apoptosis, may constitute a major mechanism of haemopoietic cell depletion occurred in bone marrow failure.
+Senescence, together with apoptosis, may constitute a major mechanism of haemopoietic cell depletion occurring in bone marrow failure.

 Molecular basis

 There are 22 genes responsible for FA, one of them being the breast-cancer susceptibility gene BRCA2.
 They are involved in the recognition and repair of damaged DNA; genetic defects leave them unable to repair DNA.
 The FA core complex of 8 proteins is normally activated when DNA stops replicating because of damage.
 The core complex adds ubiquitin, a small protein that combines with BRCA2 in another cluster to repair DNA (see Figure Recombinational repair of DNA double-strand damage).
 At the end of the process, ubiquitin is removed.

-Recent studies have shown that eight of these proteins, FANCA, -B, -C, -E, -F, -G, -L and -M, assemble to form a core protein complex in the nucleus.
+Recent studies have shown that eight of these proteins, FANCA, -B, -C, -E, -F, -G, -L, and -M, assemble to form a core protein complex in the nucleus.
 According to current models, the complex moves from the cytoplasm into the nucleus following nuclear localization signals on FANCA and FANCE.
 Assembly is activated by replicative stress, particularly DNA damage caused by cross-linking agents (such as mitomycin C or cisplatin) or reactive oxygen species (ROS) that is detected by the FANCM protein.

-Following assembly, the protein core complex activates FANCL protein which acts as an E3 ubiquitin-ligase and monoubiquitinates FANCD2 and FANCI.
+Following assembly, the protein core complex activates FANCL protein, which acts as an E3 ubiquitin-ligase and monoubiquitinates FANCD2 and FANCI.

 Monoubiquitinated FANCD2, also known as FANCD2-L, then goes on to interact with a BRCA1/BRCA2 complex (see Figure Recombinational repair of DNA double-strand damage).
 Details are not known, but similar complexes are involved in genome surveillance and associated with a variety of proteins implicated in DNA repair and chromosomal stability.
 With a crippling mutation in any FA protein in the complex, DNA repair is much less effective, as shown by its response to damage caused by cross-linking agents such as cisplatin, diepoxybutane and Mitomycin C. Bone marrow is particularly sensitive to this defect.